ibm-cloud-docs/databases-for-mongodb/howto-mongodbee-sharding.md

 {: #mongodbee-sharding-consider}

 - Sharding is not only an infrastructure operation.
 It is a shared customer/provider responsibility. {{site.data.keyword.databases-for}} is responsible for deploying nodes according to user needs, scaling vertically or horizontally.
 You are expected to:
-   - enable sharding in each of the databases in your {{site.data.keyword.databases-for-mongodb}} EE Sharding deployment.
+   - [enable sharding in each of the databases](#mongodbee-sharding-enable-sharding-databases) in your {{site.data.keyword.databases-for-mongodb}} EE Sharding deployment.
-   - enable sharding in each of the collections of a database.
-Otherwise, unsharded collections get stored in a single shard, therefore unbalancing nodes.
+   - [enable sharding in each of the collections](#mongodbee-sharding-enable-sharding-collections) of a database.
+Unsharded collections get stored in a single shard.
 These unbalanced nodes may get full before others and cause operational problems.
-   - Choose a suitable shard key for each collection to avoid overloading some shards when retrieving data.
+   - Choose a suitable [shard key](#mongodbee-sharding-enable-sharding-collections-shard-key) for each collection to avoid overloading some shards when retrieving data.
-   - Optimize querying to try to avoid scatter/gather operations across shards that are more time consuming and computationally expensive.
+   - Optimize querying to avoid scatter/gather operations across shards that are more time consuming and computationally expensive.

    For more information, see [Responsibilities for {{site.data.keyword.databases-for}}](/docs/databases-for-mongodb?topic=databases-for-mongodb-responsibilities-cloud-databases).
    {: tip}